Skip to content

 bash

-npm install hybridly vue axios -D
+bun install hybridly vue -D

 At this point, your package.json should look like the following: